cp3402-students/project-2025-tr1-jcua-team4/documentation/deployment.md

 7. If you change your mind about deploying to production, simply click close issue and the deployment to production workflow will fail

-### Transferring Database Content (Pages, Posts, Media etc) From Staging To Production
+### Transferring Database Content From Staging To Production
 1. Open the admin interface in your [Staging website](https://baizonnlearningcenter.cloudaccess.host/wp-admin)
 2. Open the admin interface in your [Production website](https://thebaizonnlearningcenter.cloudaccess.host/wp-admin)
 3. Ensure you have [All-In-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/) plugin installed on both staging and production servers